-No matter what the frequency, smoking still exposes you to thousands of harmful chemicals.
-So there is no safe lower limit of intake like there is for alcohol.
+No matter what the frequency, smoking still exposes you to thousands of harmful chemicals, addiction, and negative mental health effects.
+There is no safe lower limit of intake.

 Remember it’s okay to say “no thanks, I’ll pass”.
 Eventually they will get the message and stop asking you to smoke.